woocommerce-connector-help/woocommerce-connector-help.github.io/Source Files/files/set-up-woocommerce-connector.md

     <li>To proceed to the next wizard page, choose <b>Next</b>.</li>
    </ol>

-   For information about how to generate a consumer key and secret or about passing API keys as query string parameters, go to <a href="api-consumer-key-consumer-secret.md" target="_blank">API consumer key and consumer secret</a>.
+   For more information about how to generate a consumer key and secret or about passing API keys as query string parameters, go to <a href="api-consumer-key-consumer-secret.md" target="_blank">API consumer key and consumer secret</a>.

 1. On the second page of the wizard, specify the synchronization options for item categories between Business Central and your WooCommerce store.